I think we all can agree the world is going bananas at the moment!

 Here in Latin America, you have plenty of climates to choose from.

 Blistering heat, “eternal spring”, brisk, high-altitude climates (even snow!
-If you want…), rain, although I’m not sure why you’d want rain…humid, temperate.
+If you want…), rain, although I’m not sure why you’d want rain…humid, temperate…the list goes on.

 Depending on where you’re from, this may not seem like too much of a draw.
 But for me, coming from Canada, it’s wonderful.
 Whatever climate suits you, you’ll be able to find it here.